SethSenpai/Tanuki/Firmware/README.md

 The firmware files are also hosted over at [QMK](hahahlinksoon) and should be used to compile the firmware in a way that you like.
 These files are posted here to consolidate the files in one place and allow people to compile using older versions of QMK.

 ##### What do I do with this?
-If this is your first time compiling keyboard firmware you might want to check out a guide or if you made no changes just upload the .hex file to your pro micro.
+If this is your first time compiling keyboard firmware you might want to check out the [QMK guide](https://docs.qmk.fm/) or if you made no changes just [flash the .hex file to your pro micro](https://docs.qmk.fm/flashing-firmware).